CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on every dimension.
-It provides no information about what the skill does, when it should be used, or what domain it operates in.
+It provides no information about what the skill does, when to use it, or what domain it covers.
 It reads as a placeholder or auto-generated stub rather than a functional skill description.

 Suggestions

-Replace the entire description with concrete actions the skill performs, e.g., 'Delegates complex tasks to specialized worker agents for parallel processing' or whatever the actual functionality is.
+Replace the entire description with concrete actions the skill performs, e.g., 'Delegates tasks to specialized worker agents for parallel processing of X, Y, Z.'

-Add an explicit 'Use when...' clause that describes the scenarios and trigger terms that should cause Claude to select this skill.
+Add an explicit 'Use when...' clause that specifies the scenarios and trigger terms under which Claude should select this skill.

 DimensionReasoningScore